Los Angeles Child Sexual Abuse Attorney

 Survivors of child sexual abuse often feel betrayed, vulnerable, and unable to trust adults and others.
 They may feel ashamed, guilty or unworthy of love.
 This can lead to mental health conditions and revictimization.
 In the worst scenarios, a victim of child sexual abuse may become suicidal.

-Schedule a Free Consultation With a Child Sexual Abuse Attorney in Los Angeles
+Contact Our Child Sexual Abuse Attorney in Los Angeles Today